makersacademy/till_tech_test/README.md

 ```

+- AppSpec.js (runs tests for UI): Buttons are not being created on page load and therefore test cannot identify element to click.
+Console in SpecRunner.html window reads: `Synchronous XMLHttpRequest on the main thread is deprecated because of its detrimental effects to the end user's experience.
+For more help, check http://xhr.spec.whatwg.org/.`.
+Possible further solution [here](http://jasmine.github.io/2.0/introduction.html#section-Asynchronous_Support).

 Process:
 -------

 - Further unit tests for Till: `produceOrderTotal()` and `calculateMuffinDiscount()` (mock `order` to test functions).
-- Create `generateReceipt()` method in Till.js, calling other appropriate functions so that both discounts are applied automatically when generating receipt.
+- App.js: write `generateReceipt()` method, calling other appropriate functions so that both discounts are applied automatically when generating receipt.

 Links: